innoq/architecture-antipatterns/_patterns/over_engineering.md

 * audit the requirements to address the actual problems of the business
 * use [innovation tokens](https://www.innoq.com/de/articles/2017/06/innovation-tokens/)

 Sometimes problems don't need to be solved with software.
-Instead processes in the business could be changed.
+Instead, processes in the business could be changed.

 ## What are suggestions to get out of the situation if we ended up in it?

-Refactor or rewrite application.
+Refactor or rewrite the application.